kazualkazzy/LinkinPark-fan-page/README.md

 * Contact Us form works correctly

 # Design Choices:
 The theme of this project is a Linkin Park fans website.
-Knowing that this is alternative rock band colour scheme was picked to create better atmosphere which suits band itself.
+Knowing that this is alternative rock band, colour scheme was picked to create better atmosphere which suits band itself.

 ### Fonts:
 My first choice of font was <a href="https://fonts.google.com/?query=Martel+Sans&selection.family=Lato">Martel Sans</a> because it looks tidy and neat but also has soft edges to make text look not too heavy for a reader.

 I also used another font which was <a href="https://fonts.google.com/?query=Josefin+Sans&selection.family=Lato">Josefin Sans</a> for short biography paragraph of Linkin Park band.
 I wanted paragraph to stand out a little bit and this font was perfect for that.

 ### Icons:
 The icons used as social links in footer section.
 They are all known social website's icons.
 I used 'font-awesome' 'Facebook', 'Instagram', 'Twitter'